Carlo Ratti: Vision

-In a 2011 TED talk in Long Beach Ratti outlines the vision of an "architecture that senses and responds".
+In a 2011 TED talk in Long Beach Ratti outlined the vision of an "architecture that senses and responds".
 Digital technologies are becoming networked and atomised, hence changing the interaction between humans and the built environment.
 It is as if our cities, buildings and objects were starting to "talk back to us".
 In a discussion with architect Peter Cook as part of the Royal College of Art 2011/2012 Architecture Lecture Series in London, Ratti traced back his vision to Michelangelo's "why don't you speak to me?" and to the Baroque and Art Nouveau periods.

-Ratti's work deals with the built environment of cities – from street grids to plumbing and garbage systems – using new kinds of sensors and hand-held electronics that have transformed the way we can describe and understand cities.
-Other projects flip this equation – using data gathered from sensors to actually create dazzling new environments.
-The Copenhagen Wheel developed by MIT Senseable City Lab explores how any bicycle could be transformed into a network-connected e-bike by sampling changing a wheel hub.
+Ratti's work includes The Copenhagen Wheel developed by MIT Senseable City Lab explores how any bicycle could be transformed into a network-connected e-bike by simply changing a wheel hub.
 The project Trash Track uses electronic tracking to better understand and optimise flows of waste through cities.
 He has also opened a research centre in Singapore as part of an MIT-led initiative on the Future of Urban Mobility.

-Ratti's work has been seminal in the field of intelligent or smart cities.
+Ratti's work has been seminal in intelligent or smart cities.
 In an article published in Scientific American together with Anthony M. Townsend, however, Ratti contrasts the prevailing technocratic vision of smart cities – highlighting instead the "human face" of urban technologies and their potential in promoting bottom-up social empowerment.